johnrieth-zz/johnrieth.github.io/_posts/2018-01-03-ai-econ-finance-research.md

 ---
 layout: post
-title: Sketches of Artificial Intelligence in Economic and Financial Research
+title: Thoughts on Artificial Intelligence in Economic and Financial Research
-categories: artificial-intelligence finance
+description: thoughts about the role artificial intelligence in economic and financial research
 ---
 # General